diffblue/gitlab/doc/development/database/database_dictionary.md

 ## Dropping tables

-When dropping a table, you will need to remove the metadata file from `db/docs/` in the same commit with the migration that drops the table.
+When dropping a table, you must remove the metadata file from `db/docs/` in the same commit with the migration that drops the table.